LuskaFer/LuskaFer/README.md

 ### 📍 About Me

 My name is **Lucas Fernandes Godoy**, I'm 27 years old and a developer currently focused on **Java**.
 I'm pursuing a postgraduate degree at **FIAP (PÓS TECH)** in **"Java Architecture"**.
-I also have experience as a **Front-end and Full Stack developer** in distributed systems, having worked with **JavaScript, Django, and CodeIgniter**.
+I also have experience as a **Front-end and Full Stack developer** in distributed systems, having worked with **JavaScript, Django, Laravel and CodeIgniter**.
 I'm an **AI enthusiast**, and I completed a course on Artificial Intelligence at **USP (University of São Paulo)**.

 🔭 **Currently working at:** Municipality of São José dos Campos — Computer Science